 We are subject to macroeconomic cycles and when recessions occur, we may experience reduced, canceled or delayed orders, payment delays or defaults, supply chain disruptions, or other adverse events as a result of the economic challenges faced by our customers, prospective customers, and suppliers.
-As our product lead times are stabilizing, orders may decline as our distributor partners and customers work to lower their working capital by reducing inventory levels.
+As our distributor partners and customers work to manage working capital and inventory levels, we may experience volatility in orders.